Dan Levy's Avatar DanLevy.net

 bedrock://us-west-2.aws/anthropic/sonnet-4.5?temp=0.8&cacheControl=ephemeral

-Good thing that’s only half a vibe year.
+Good news, in AI timelines, that’s only about half a vibe-year ago.

 a messy env var drawer